josephwilk/overtone.device.push/README.md

-# push

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Ableton Push & Overtone

+Using Ableton push with Overtone and Clojure

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Joseph Wilk

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.